 A new home close to the old railway station in Bishop’s Castle was found, and, thanks in part to ever growing visitor numbers and a lot more space, the rally became a two day show for the first time.

 1970 saw commercial vehicles added for the first time, and following years saw new classes for old cars, miniature traction engines and even heavy horses, and the evening events were livened up as the brightly lit showman’s engines and fairground organs parked outside each of the town’s pubs – a tradition included to this day at the rally, except these days they line up outside the beer tent at night.

-Bishop’s Castle remained the rally’s home through the years of expanding and new landmarks, including a few road runs for the engines and trade stands at the show for the first time, but as sites in the town began to be built on or face other problems, it was time to move again.
+Bishop’s Castle remained the rally’s home through the years of expanding and new landmarks, including a few road runs for the engines and trade stands at the show for the first time, but as sites in the town began to be built on or face other problems, it was, unfortunately, time to move once again.

 Next: Walcot Park, then Shrewsbury

-Home for the next three years was Walcot Park, Lydbury North, where the boating lake allowed for steam boats section – but the nature of the ground made it vulnerable to heavy rain and so the next move was to our current home at Onslow Park, west of Shrewsbury.
+Home for the next three years was Walcot Park, Lydbury North, where the boating lake allowed for a Steam Boats Section.
+But the nature of the ground made it quite vulnerable if there was heavy rain.
+So the next move was to our current home at Onslow Park, west of Shrewsbury.

-Since then we have added the working field, and all sections of the rally have expanded to the point where we have more than 1,000 exhibits.
+Since then we have added the Working Field, as well as all sections of the rally having now expanded to the point where each year’s Rally has more than 1,000 exhibits.

-Barring cancellation in 2001 due to foot and mouth we’ve gone from strength to strength to become one of Shropshire’s must see events of the summer.
+Barring cancellation in 2001 due to foot and mouth, we’ve gone from strength to strength to become one of Shropshire’s must-see summer events.